1. The following words or expressions shall have the meanings stated:

 8. Save as otherwise agreed in writing, the customer is responsible at all times for obtaining (and if necessary paying) the appropriate music rights, licences and / or permissions for any music to be included as part of their Order.

 8.1 Save as otherwise agreed in writing, the customer is responsible at all times for obtaining (and if necessary paying for) the appropriate permissions for any person, place or thing to be recorded as part of their Order.

-9. Technical faults must be notified within three days of delivery.
-Faults notified after this it may not be possible to rectify or a charge may be levied.
+9.1 Technical faults must be notified within fourteen days of delivery.
+Faults notified after fourteen days of delivery it may not be possible to rectify or a charge may be levied.